googleads/google-api-ads-ruby/dfp_api/README.md

 # External dependencies:

-External dependencies should be pulled automatically on gem install.
-Here is the list though:
+The following gem libraries are required:

-  - Google Ads Common library (google-ads-common);
+  - google-ads-savon
-  - Savon 'the heavy metal Ruby SOAP client' (savon).
+  - google-ads-common

 # Docs for Developers